G. N. Saibaba: Political activity and arrest

-On 22 October 2020, Saibaba called off his hunger strike after his demands about cctv cameras were accepted by the jail authorities.
+On 22 October 2020, Saibaba called off his hunger strike after his demands regarding CCTV cameras were accepted by the jail authorities.

 In April 2021, he was terminated from Ram Lal Anand College of Delhi University.
-His professorship stands terminated as of July 2021.
+His professorship was then terminated as of July 2021.

-In October 2022, Saibaba and five others were acquitted by a high court bench that set aside the life imprisonment sentence awarded to them in 2017.
+In October 2022, Saibaba and five others were acquitted by a high court bench that set aside the life imprisonment sentence given to them in 2017.
 The bench concluded that the proceedings before the sessions court were "null and void" in the absence of a valid sanction under Unlawful Activities (Prevention) Act (UAPA).
+Discharging all five accused, Justice Deo had observed that the due process of law cannot be sacrificed at the altar of "perceived peril to national security".
 However, days after that the Supreme Court of India suspended his acquittal.
-The Court found fault with the High Court's order and observed the High Court has not considered the incriminating material against him as well as the merits of the case.
+The Supreme Court bench, consisting of Justice Bela Trivedi (who had earlier served as Gujrat state's Law Secretary during Narendra Modi's tenure as Chief Minister of Gujrat) and Justice M.R.
+Shah, had agreed to hear Maharashtra state's special leave petition on a Saturday (a court holiday) and stayed the HC acquittal.
+The Supreme Court found fault with the High Court's order and observed the High Court has not considered the incriminating material against him as well as the merits of the case.

+In March 2024, the Nagpur Bench of the Bombay High Court once again acquitted G.N.
+Saibaba and all the other 5 accused (one of whom died from Swine flu during imprisonment), citing 'dodgy' evidence and lack of technical regularity during the prosecution.
+The state's counsel, in an exact replication of the 2022 proceedings, filed for another Special Leave Petition with the Supreme Court to stay the new HC order.
+Interestingly, the petition was filed before the Supreme Court even prior to the release of HC order, just as it was done in 2022.

+Illness and death

+Saibaba suffered from several health problems while imprisoned and was 90% physically handicapped.

+Saibaba died on 12 October 2024, whilst undergoing treatment at Nizam's Institute of Medical Sciences in Hyderabad.
+He was 57, and had been admitted ten days prior following post-operative complications after undergoing surgery for gallbladder stones.
+He was survived by his wife, Vasantha Kumari, and daughter, Manjeera.